 In 1897, Lugosi left Resita to join his mother and his sister Vilma in Szabadka.
 In 1898, he returned to school but dropped out after only four months and took a job as a railroad laborer.
 Soon after, Vilma's husband managed to land Lugosi a place in the chorus of a traveling theater company.
 Displaying remarkable raw talent despite his lack of education or training, Lugosi quickly ascended from the back of the chorus into leading roles as he traveled across Hungary performing with the troupe.
 By the early 1900s, he had been accepted into Hungary's Academy of Performing Arts with a specialty in Shakespearean acting.
 Adopting the name "Lugosi" as a reference to his birthplace of Lugos, throughout the first decade of the 20th century he toured the Austro-Hungarian Empire performing male lead roles in such Shakespearean classics as Romeo and Juliet, Hamlet, Richard III and The Taming of the Shrew.
 In 1913, he joined the Hungarian National Theater in Budapest and starred in more Shakespearean plays, as well as Cyrano de Bergerac and Faust.

-Although members of the National Theater were exempt from military service, in June 1914 the highly patriotic Lugosi put his acting career on hold to fight for Hungary against Russia in World War I. After being discharged from the army due to health problems in 1916, Lugosi returned to the National Theater and delivered a celebrated performance as Jesus Christ in The Passion.
+Although members of the National Theater were exempt from military service, in June 1914 the highly patriotic Lugosi put his acting career on hold to fight for Hungary against Russia in World War I. After being discharged from the army due to war injuries in 1916, Lugosi returned to the National Theater and delivered a celebrated performance as Jesus Christ in The Passion.
 Over the next few years, Lugosi gradually transitioned from stage acting into Hungary's rapidly growing silent film industry.
 In addition to acting in many silent Hungarian films, Lugosi organized Hungary's National Trade Union of Actors, the world's first film actors' union.
 He was a staunch supporter of the 1919 Hungarian Revolution that briefly brought Bela Kun's Hungarian Soviet Republic into power, and as a result when the revolution collapsed Lugosi found himself a wanted enemy of the new government.
 "After the war, I participated in the revolution," he said.
 "Later, I found myself on the wrong side."

 In 1919, Lugosi fled to Vienna, as legend has it buried beneath a pile of straw in wheelbarrow.
 From there he traveled to Berlin where he quickly found work in the German cinema.
 Lugosi appeared in several German films in 1920, most notably The Head of Janus, an adaptation of Robert Louis Stevenson's Dr. Jekyll and Mr. Hyde.
 Despite this quick success in Germany, Lugosi decided to immigrate to the United States; after a brief stop in Italy, he set sail for New Orleans, arriving on December 4, 1920.
 From there he immediately made his way to New York City, where an already sizeable Hungarian theatrical community welcomed him with open arms.
 Lugosi plunged himself into New York's Hungarian theater as an actor and director of many Hungarian productions over the next several years.
 Despite not yet having a firm grasp of the language, he made his English-language stage debut in a 1922 production of The Red Poppy, for which Lugosi memorized his lines phonetically.
 Since silent films still predominated, Lugosi's language skills were not a barrier to his acting in American movies.
 He made his American film debut in The Silent Command (1923) and then appeared in The Midnight Girl (1925).